 How does Pennsylvania regulate long-term services and supports (LTSS)?

-Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-In fact, 20 percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.

 Medicaid nursing home coverage